Edwin St Hill: Later life and career

 Slaithwaite were a moderate club in the Huddersfield League, where the quality of cricket was not as strong as in the Lancashire League.
 St Hill spent just one season at Slaithwaite; his contract was not renewed at the end of the season, but the club awarded him a benefit match, in which Slaithwaite played a team chosen by Learie Constantine.
-During the season, St Hill was chosen in a team to represent the Huddersfield League against the Bradford League.
+During the season, he was selected for the team to represent the Huddersfield League against the Bradford League.

-St Hill subsequently played in the Bradford League, first for East Bierley cricket club, then in 1937 he signed for Spen Victoria for whom he played until 1939.
+St Hill subsequently played in the Bradford League, first for East Bierley cricket club, then, in 1937, he signed for Spen Victoria for whom he played until 1939.
 He was particularly successful for Spen Victoria; for instance, in 1939 he was the first bowler in the league to reach 50 wickets, but at the time the Bradford League had fallen in both popularity and standards.
-He missed the 1940 season—he had joined the army and took part in the Dunkirk evacuation.
+He missed the 1940 season — he had joined the army and took part in the Dunkirk evacuation.
 But he returned the following season, after being demobilised, and remained in the Bradford League until the end of the Second World War.
 He also appeared in several wartime charity games; many were for a "West Indies XI" made up of West Indians living or working in England in wartime.

 In 1947, St Hill returned to Slaithwaite, where he acted as the team's reserve professional.
 By 1948, he was playing as a professional at Kearsley cricket club in the Bolton Cricket League.
 In later years, the cricketer Jack Bond recalled St Hill as a very effective coach at the club, where Bond spent his early years.
 St Hill continued playing league cricket until 1951.

+Death

-St Hill died in Withington, Manchester, on 21 May 1957.
+St Hill died in Withington, Manchester, on 21 May 1957, aged 53.